Malawi

 - population

-The country is facing a food crisis due to El Niño-induced drought.
-A long, dry spell in February 2024 affected 44 percent of the maize crop and left 5.7 million people acutely food insecure.
+The country faces cyclical food insecurity due to climate shocks.
+In February 2024, a long dry spell induced by El Niño affected 44 percent of the maize crop and left 5.7 million people acutely food insecure.

-Millions are struggling, with families resorting to negative coping strategies like pulling children out of school to work or selling critical household assets.
+Millions are still struggling to recover from that ordeal, with families resorting to negative coping strategies like pulling children out of school to work or selling critical household assets.

 What the World Food Programme is doing in Malawi